 And this is how you should pack e-liquids:

 - Decide how much e-juice you need for your whole trip.
 Make sure to stock enough e-liquid to last until return as, in most cases, you won’t be able to buy it on board.
 And what are the chances that you find your favorite brand in a place you’re traveling to?

 - Store your e-juice in plastic bottles.
 The risk of cracking will be lower than with glass bottles.

 - Place the bottles in a plastic bag with a zipper.

-If you’re going by plane, you should follow the mentioned rules and a few more:
+If you’re getting to the port by plane, you should follow the mentioned rules, plus a few more:

 - Dissemble all the removable parts from your vape pen.

 - Keep all vaping gear in your check-in luggage.